 The input of your leg information is the same regardless of what method you used to get to the Leg Entry Page.
 You can complete as little, or as much information as you have available for each leg and every time you go back the page will be as you left it.
 You can also toggle between completed legs and active legs to edit past details.

 Inputting is very straight forward, fill out the details as they become available for your flight.
 For example: you can complete the Up Time and Origin, exit the app or navigate within it, complete your flight leg, then go back and finish the Down Time and Destination details at a later time.

 Flight Report and Flight Duty Time Integration

-Using the manifesting tool, completing your flight reports have never been easier.
+The manifesting tool simplifies completing your flight reports.
 Once you return from the flight, close your itinerary, and start the flight report process.
-Once you confirm a few of the basic details on page one of the report, page 2 will be pre-populated with all of the leg information you had entered as part of your leg manifests.
+Once you confirm a few of the basic details on page one of the report, page 2 will be prepopulated with all of the leg information you had entered as part of your leg manifests.
 All of this information is editable so you can make changes as required.

 Flight and Duty Time Integration

 Once you complete your flight reports, a pop-up will ask if you want to update your flight and duty times.
 Choosing ‘YES’ will bring you to your FDT (Flight Duty Time) entry page for the day and the information will be prepopulated to include aircraft, start, end, flight time, DFR (Daily Flight Report) number, and if required leg start & leg flight times.
 You can import any number of flights per day, and Cirro will automatically total your times.
 Cirro will also automatically adjust your duty start and end times to be 30 minutes before your first leg, and 30 mins after your last leg return time.
 You can also update from your FDT entry page by selecting the button shown below.
 This will tally your times from all the flight reports generated that day.

 Admin Tools and Reporting